anthonyjn08/newshub/README.md

 # The Newshub

+_Consolidation task content for sphinx and docker also included_

 A modern digital news platform built with **Django**, enabling **journalists**, **editors**, and **readers** to collaborate seamlessly in producing and consuming high-quality content.
 The platform includes full editorial workflows, role-based permissions, a RESTful API for integrations, and automated publishing through **Twitter/X** and email notifications.